Ceylonite: Composition

-The mineral ceylonite has the chemical composition of (Mg, Fe2+) Al2O4, putting it into a group of minerals known as the spinels, or the oxide spinels.
+The mineral ceylonite has the chemical composition of (Mg, Fe2+) Al2O4, putting it into a group of minerals known as the spinel group, or the oxide spinels.
 The oxide spinels have a formula of the model [A][B]2O4; where [A] is commonly Fe2+, Mg2+, or Mn2+, and [B] is Fe3+, Al3+, or Cr3+.
+It is an iron-rich variety of the spinel mineral species.

 Structure

 Ceylonite has the structural formula [A]Al2O4, where [A] cation is Mg2+ or Fe2+.
 This formula creates a face centered cubic Bravais lattice, with a space group of Fd3m.
 The point symmetry can be three possibilities; 4*3m, 3*m, or mm.

 Within the oxygen sub-lattice of ceylonite, the Mg2+ ions occupy tetrahedral 4c symmetry positions, and the Al3+ ions occupy octahedral 8f site.
 This allows for the remaining octahedral site to be open for defects, causing a variety in structure and physical properties.

 Ceylonite can actually undergo a solid solution series in which the composition changes, but it is still ceylonite.
 Magnesium rich ceylonite can undergo an increase in iron that will replace the magnesium cation in the A-block, therefore making the new composition Fe2+Al2O4.
 The chemistry changes, but the mineral technically remains ceylonite.